 Lampeter, Ceredigion and the surrounding counties (Pembrokeshire, Brecon, Carmarthenshire) have numerous special places to explore and inspire

-Falcondale can be found 1mile outside of Lampeter town centre, visit our how to find us page for directions.
+Falcondale can be found 1mile outside of Lampeter town centre – How to find us.
 The town was established as a market borough in medieval times and has been the focus of the farming community in the area to this day.
 In 2001 the population was 2,921, which makes Lampeter a small town.
 However this can swell by 1,500 students during term time.

 Lampeter has its own University – St. David’s college was established in 1822 and after Oxford and Cambridge is the oldest degree awarding institution in England and Wales.